 Dana is an internationally recognized expert in Emotional Intelligence (EQ).
 His book, The EQ Leader Program (MHS, 2006), was the first comprehensive, science-based program designed to develop EQ skills in leaders.
-Dana uses the program in much of his work, because he believes it is an intelligent and respectful way to help people develop new insights and grow skills to achieve their next level of success.
+Dana uses the program in much of his work, because it is a science-based and respectful way to help people develop new insights and grow skills to achieve their next level of success.
 The EQ Leader Program Manual has been used by coaches and consultants who work with leaders around the world.

 Dana has more than 40,000 client contact hours helping individuals, families, and corporate clients build the skills needed for success, including constructive influence, political savvy, negotiating, breaking down silos, and reframing issues to reveal unexpected solutions.
-Client organizations come from the fields of banking and finance, manufacturing, healthcare, family business, law, service organizations/non-profits, government, law enforcement, publishing, and higher education.
+Client organizations come from the fields of financial services, insurance, manufacturing, healthcare, family business, law, non-profits, government, law enforcement, publishing, and higher education.